anandthakker/anandthakker.github.io/contents/about/experience/mindreef/pml.md

 show: true
 ---

-My friend [Aaron][1] and I stayed after work one day, excitedly discussing an idea we'd had for how we could use the programming language theory we'd learned in college to overcome some important limitations in one of Mindreef's product features.
+[A colleague][1] and I stayed after work one day, excitedly discussing an idea we'd had for how we could use the programming language theory we'd learned in college to overcome some important limitations in one of Mindreef's product features.
 A few late nights later, we'd built a prototype, and a couple weeks